R. Bradley Lambert

 Prior to creating the firm, Brad represented commercial and real estate clients in transactional and litigation work for Simpson Moran in Birmingham from 1982-89.
 He subsequently worked for two years at the prestigious downtown firm of Honigman Miller Schwartz and Cohn in the real estate department.

 His representation included acquisition of several residential and commercial real estate projects valued at $5 million to $89 million, acquisition of Joe Louis Arena by the current owner of the Detroit Red Wings and leasing retail space at The Gardens, Palm Beach Gardens, Florida.

 Brad has been named a Top Lawyer in Business Law and Real Estate by dbusiness Top Lawyers.
 He has also received the highest AV Preeminent Peer Review Rating from Martindale Hubbell Peer Review Ratings.

 Areas of Current Emphasis

-Since starting Lambert & Lambert PLC, Brad has assisted in the sale of Tier 1 auto suppliers and a business school; acquisition and financing of the Grand Rapids Marriott Hotel; formation and representation of real estate, medical and business firms; and consulted and drafted contracts for mid-size businesses.
+Since starting Lambert Law, Brad has assisted in the sale of Tier 1 auto suppliers several Proprietary Schools, including Dorsey School of Business, and several medical practices; acquisition and financing of the Grand Rapids Marriott Hotel; formation and representation of real estate, medical and business firms; and consulted and drafted contracts for mid-size businesses.
 He has litigated several covenant-not-to-compete and intellectual property claims; real estate title disputes; shareholder disputes, including corporate break-up cases; exchange and settlement of claims regarding $4 million in real estate; collection and insurance defense in commercial cases for major clients; and many recent cases of all sizes in the firm’s diverse practice areas.